dihedron/netcheck/README.md

 ```
 When redirected to file, the `text` mode is not colorised.

-When exposing remote bundles via HTTP, make sure the `Content-Type` is properly set, as it is used to identify the format of the checks bundle (YAML, JSON, TOML).
+When exposing remote bundles via HTTP, make sure the `Content-Type` is properly set, as it is used to identify the format of the checks bundle (YAML, JSON).

 The following is an example output of running the check against a local bundle: